grantcurell/projects/Nvidia GPUDirect/README.md

 }
 ```

+### Global Keyword

+The __global__ keyword indicates a function that runs on the device and is called from host code

+### How nvcc separates code

+nvcc separates source code into host and device components.
+Device functions (e.g. mykernel()) are proccesed by the Nvidia compiler while host functions (e.g. main()) are processed by standard host compiler (gcc, cl, etc)

 ### Thread Hierarchy

 For convenience, threadIdx is a 3-component vector, so that threads can be identified using a one-dimensional, two-dimensional, or three-dimensional thread index, forming a one-dimensional, two-dimensional, or three-dimensional block of threads, called a thread block.
 This provides a natural way to invoke computation across the elements in a domain such as a vector, matrix, or volume.